jeneen24/Real-Speaker-Detection-/readMe.md

 Adjustable Sensitivity & VAD Threshold – Fine-tune voice detection accuracy.

 Speaker Ranking – Show rank of speakers based on current loudness.
+--

-📂 Project Structure
+#📂 Project Structure
-bash
-Copy
-Edit

 .
 ├── index.html      # Main HTML interface
 ├── styles.css      # UI styling and animations
 ├── script.js       # Main JavaScript logic for detection & transcription
 └── README.md       # Project documentation
+--
-🛠️ How It Works
+#🛠️ How It Works
 Microphone Access – The app requests permission to access one or more microphones.

 Audio Processing – Each microphone is connected to an AnalyserNode to capture volume and frequency data.